samfolo/autodep/README.md

 Autodep is primarily configured to run upon the saving a supported file within VSCode.
 On save, it CAN:

 - Work out exactly which build targets need to exist within a file's corresponding build rule, and write them to the appropriate location.
-- Create and write build rules based on a user-defined schema, if a pre-existing rule or `BUILD` file does not exist.
+- Create and insert build rules based on a user-defined schema, if a pre-existing rule or `BUILD` file does not exist.

 Users are able to control the exact type and contents of the new rule to insert via an Autodep configuration file.
-Definitions can be made for the following three types of file:
+Behaviour can be defined for the following three types of file:

 - `module` - a standard Node file, core to the functionality of the program
 - `fixture` - a module which does not contain a test but is not core to the functionality of the program, often containing testing assets (mock data, commonised testing utilities, etc.)